indigo-d/luna_ios_sdk/README.md

 locationManager.requestAlwaysAuthorization()
 ```

+Remember to add:
+- `NSLocationAlwaysAndWhenInUseUsageDescription`
+- `NSLocationWhenInUseUsageDescription`

-Remember to add `NSLocationAlwaysAndWhenInUseUsageDescription` key with explanation why the app is using "Always" loction permission to your project Info -> Custom iOS Target Properties, e.g. "The app is using Always location for iBeacon scanning".
+property list keys to the Xcode project (Info -> Custom iOS Target Properties), with an explanation of why the app is accessing the location, e.g. "The app is using Always location for iBeacon scanning".
+See [Apple docs](https://developer.apple.com/documentation/bundleresources/information_property_list/protected_resources) for more details about accessing the protected sources.

 ## Usage